QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

 ```

 # Scoring - Run by Challenge Platform
+> Extra and not necessary for demo, but might help understanding what is happening during a submission.

-Before we continue, the platform this will run on operates in a specific directory structure:
+Before we continue, the scoring program will run in a specific directory structure:

 ```
 Submission Directory: